These fun things to do in Tirana are a great example of how modern city life has swiftly replaced stagnant communist formalism in Albania.

 This one is a unique thing to do in Tirana, for sure.

-A traditional Chinese reflexology massage is probably the last thing you thought about getting in Albania.
+A traditional Chinese reflexology massage is probably the last thing you should consider getting in Albania.
 But there’s a well-known master of reflexology who owns a massage studio tucked away in a back alley of Tirana.
 How he ended up in Albania – we have no idea.
-Matter of fact, unless you can speak Mandarin or Albanian, you probably won’t learn a lot about him.
-But he gives one hell of a massage and you will leave happy.
+Unless you can speak Mandarin or Albanian, you probably won’t learn much about him.
+But he gives one hell of a massage, and you will leave happy.
 That is guaranteed.

-Reflexology massages starts with a warm foot bath and end with an hour-long relaxing and refreshing full body massage.
-It is interesting to note, traditional Chinese reflexology believes that all the energy passages of the body are in your legs and correspond to the different systems and organs of your body.
+Reflexology massages start with a warm foot bath and an hour-long relaxing and refreshing full-body massage.
+Interestingly, traditional Chinese reflexology believes that all the energy passages of the body are in your legs and correspond to your body’s different systems and organs.

 We know, we know.
 This one sounds weird.

 While Albania is not very well known as an important wine region, the product might surprise you.
-Visit the Uka Winery on the outskirts of Tirana where you can try Merlot and Kallmet – of course made of local Balkan grapes).
-The outdoor restaurant also serves great traditional grilled meats which pair perfectly with their surprisingly tasty wines.
+Visit the Uka Winery on the outskirts of Tirana, where you can try Merlot and Kallmet – of course, made of local Balkan grapes).
+The outdoor restaurant also serves excellent traditional grilled meats, which pair perfectly with their surprisingly tasty wines.

 The beauty of the Albanian railways is in their tranquil pace and challenges for adventurers.
 You can forget the new-age fast trains and turbo trains and whatever other adjectives you want to use for it.

-The wagons are simple, with little comfort and seating, the train is slow, but adventurous travelers enjoy beautiful views of the countryside, including farmland with livestock, fruit trees and small villages.
+The wagons are simple, with little comfort and seating, and the slow train, but adventurous travelers enjoy beautiful countryside views, including farmland with livestock, fruit trees, and small villages.
 There is no food or drink onboard, so take yours with you.

+Albania’s railway network is ancient and now considered inconvenient, but it used to be a primary mode of transport for all locals in the capital city.
 Few people today travel by train and prefer their own car or minibus, which are ultimately faster, and if you are on a schedule, it is no wonder why.
-Albania’s railway network is very old and now considered inconvenient, but it used to be a main mode of transport for all locals in the capital city.
-To catch a train, find a timetable and get to the Kashar station in the outskirts of Tirana.
+To catch a train, find a timetable and get to the Kashar station on the outskirts of Tirana.

 Kruja Castle is located an hour’s drive from Tirana and is known as the residence of Skanderbeg, known for his leadership in the country’s resistance to the Ottoman Empire.
-The castle saw many of the most important battles in the history of the country and is now a place for Albanians to pay tribute to their national hero.
+The castle saw many of the most critical battles in the country’s history and is now a place for Albanians to pay tribute to their national hero.

-Local artisans have brought this market to life, selling trinkets, traditional clothes, carpets, paintings and souvenirs for the ones you care about back at home.
-However, the best experience for us was to walk along the old streets which an original wall that has stood the test of time still remains.
+Local artisans have brought this market to life, selling trinkets, traditional clothes, carpets, paintings, and souvenirs for those you care about back home.
+However, the best experience for us was to walk along the old streets, where an original wall that has stood the test of time remains.

 Weather In Tirana

-With just enough precipitation in summer to fall outside the Mediterranean climate category, Tirana has officially a humid subtropical climate.
-In general, the city has wet and cool winters, while summers are hot and relatively dry and humid.
-You can expect to see some snow every winter, which typically melts quickly.
+After deciding what to see in Tirana, you must know what to pack.
+With just enough precipitation in summer to fall outside the Mediterranean climate category, Tirana officially has a humid subtropical climate.
+The city generally has wet and cool winters, while summers are hot, relatively dry, and humid.
+You can expect to see snow every winter, which typically melts quickly.

 Regarding sunshine, few cities in Europe are more blessed than Tirana.
-In fact, its 2,544 hours of sunshine per year make it Europe’s 8th sunniest city.
+In fact, its 2,544 hours of sunlight per year make it Europe’s 8th sunniest city.

 Best Time To Go To Tirana

-Every time of the year has plenty in store for visitors to Tirana.
-Each month has fun festivals and lively events, so you’ll never get bored, no matter when you go there.
+Every time of the year, it has plenty in store for visitors to Tirana.
+Each month has fun festivals and live events, so you’ll never get bored, no matter when you go there.

 In terms of weather, as noted above, winters can get rather wet, even snowy.
-The latter, however, may allow for fun winter sports activities in the surrounding mountains, as well as absolutely perfect Christmas market conditions.
+However, the latter may allow fun winter sports activities in the surrounding mountains and perfect Christmas market conditions.

 Generally speaking, though, it’s summer when you’ll want to visit Tirana.
 Many of the best things to do in Tirana are most fun from June through September.
-We recommend June and September, which have much smaller tourist crowds, comfy temps and low precipitation.
+We recommend June and September, with much smaller tourist crowds, comfy temps, and low precipitation.

 How To Get To Tirana

-As the rest of Europe and the world slowly becomes aware of its fantastic tourist potential, finding cheap flights to Albania gets easier every year.
+As the rest of Europe and the world slowly become aware of its fantastic tourist potential, finding cheap flights to Albania gets easier every year.
+There are, for example, cheap flights to Albania from London, one of the largest air travel hubs on Earth, provided by low-cost airlines.
 The Mother Teresa Airport lies only 17 kilometers from the city center, offering convenient connections to the rest of the world.
-There are, for example, cheap flights to Albania from London, one of the largest air travel hubs on Earth, provided by low-cost airlines.

-Alternatively, you can also get to Albania via ferry from both Bari, Italy and Corfu, Greece—respectively to Dürres and Saranda.
-From those cities, it’s a straight-forward bus ride to the capital.
+Alternatively, you can also get to Albania via ferry from Bari, Italy, Corfu, Greece, to Dürres and Saranda.
+From those cities, it’s a short bus ride to the capital.